CtrlK

 Workflow Clarity

 No workflow is defined.
-Claims to provide 'step-by-step guidance' but includes zero actual steps.
-No validation checkpoints or process for checking deserialization vulnerabilities.
+Claims to provide 'step-by-step guidance' but includes no actual steps.
+For a security checker skill, there should be clear detection patterns, validation steps, or remediation workflows.

 1 / 3